vlasky/pdf-reader-mcp/memory-bank/progress.md

   implemented.
 More specific PDF parsing errors might need refinement based on testing.
 - **Performance:** Performance on very large PDF files hasn't been tested.
-- **Tool Consolidation:** The single `read_pdf` handler is complex due to library switch and parameter handling.
-Thorough testing is crucial.
+- **Multi-Source Handling:** The handler now loops through sources.
+Error handling for individual sources within the loop needs careful testing.
+Output structure is now an array of results.